openactive/developer-documentation/docs/publishing-data/data-feeds/how-a-data-feed-works.md

-# How a data feed works
+# How an RPDE data feed works

 ## RPDE feeds explained